pjagada/strongholdnotcalculator/README.md

 and/or

-Enable TTS by right clicking on the script file that you need (either 1 eye or 2 eye), clicking edit script, and changing where it says False at the top to True
+Enable TTS by right clicking on the script file that you need, clicking edit script, and changing where it says False at the top to True

 ## Use instructions:
-Run the ahk script that you need (either 1 eye or 2 eye) by right clicking on the script file and clicking Run Script.
+Run the ahk script that you need by right clicking on the script file and clicking Run Script.

 Open up DebugView if you want to use it.